Quantum Theory of Dark Matter Scattering: Conclusion

 \section{Conclusion}

 In this study, we have addressed the correlation between the resonant DM self-scattering and the large Sommerfeld enhancement factor for the DM annihilation.
 We have directly formulated the relation between the scattering phase shift and the Sommerfeld enhancement factor by the use of Watson's theorem.
 This is one of powerful theorems of quantum-mechanical scattering process: the discontinuity of the annihilation amplitude is determined by the scattering phase shift.
 The form of the amplitude is given by Omn\`es solution, which reproduces the pole structure and the branch cut of the amplitude.
 We have computed the Sommerfeld enhancement factor by the use of Omn\`es solution for a given phase shift for attractive Yukawa potential mediated by a light mediator.
-Our formulation has accurately reproduced the Sommerfeld enhancement factor that is computed directly by solving the Schr\"odinger equation, with suitable choice of a function $F_\ell(k^2)$ responsible for the pole structure of the amplitude.
-Moreover, when the self-scattering is close to the zero-energy resonance, we can understand the velocity dependence of the Sommerfeld enhancement factor at low velocity only by the use of effective range theory and the Levinson's theorem.
-We have utilized the effective range theory to determine the pole position, and we have used the Levinson's theorem to determine the scaling of the Sommerfeld enhancement factor at low velocity.
+Our formulation has accurately reproduced the Sommerfeld enhancement factor, which is computed directly by solving the Schr\"odinger equation, with suitable choices of a function $F_\ell(k^2)$ responsible for the pole structure of the amplitude.
+Moreover, we can use the effective range theory to determine the poles $\kappa_b$ when the self-scattering is close to the zero-energy resonance.
 If the velocity dependence of the DM self-scattering cross section is confirmed by observations, we can also determine the Sommerfeld enhancement factor by the use of our formalism, which is important for DM indirect searches.